 You have likely noticed how more and more things are "subscription-based" nowadays.
 That is, you don't necessarily buy things; you rent things.
 Some examples:

-Rather than buying an "Office" suite and keeping it for years, you lease one for a monthly fee.
+Rather than buying the Microsoft "Office" suite and keeping it for years, you lease one for a monthly fee.